Biweekly Mortgage Payments: How Much Interest Can You Really Save?

 • Huge Interest Savings: On a 30-year mortgage, you could save tens of thousands in interest.

-• Faster Mortgage Freedom: Paying off your principal sooner can cut years off your loan.
+• Faster Mortgage Freedom: Paying down principal sooner can cut years off your loan.

-• Simple Setup: You can join a lender’s program (just watch for fees!) or do it yourself to keep costs low.
+• Simple Setup: Join a lender’s program (watch fees) or DIY to keep costs low.

-Most homeowners pay their mortgage monthly.
-However, to understand what happens if I make biweekly payments on my mortgage, know that you pay half your monthly payment every two weeks.
+Most homeowners pay monthly.
+With a biweekly schedule, you pay half your monthly payment every two weeks.
 For example:

 • A year has 12 months, so monthly payments total 12.